gjohansson-ST/pynordpool/README.md

 # pynordpool
-python module for communicating with Nordpool
+python module for communicating with Nord Pool

 Development and testing done with 3.11